Garden-AI/garden/docs/garden-ai.md

 * `list`: Lists all local Gardens.
 * `publish`: Push data about a Garden stored to Globus...
 * `register-doi`: Moves a Garden's DOI out of draft state.
-* `search`: Queries the Garden search index and prints...
 * `show`: Shows all info for some Gardens

 ### `garden-ai garden add-entrypoint`